leira-sanchez/aws-notes/ec2.md

 * EBS Root Volumes and additional volumes of default AMI's can be encrypted.

 * Backup - use snapshots
+    * the volume can be used as normal while the snapshit is in progress (snapshots are created asynchronously).

 * Types
     1. **General Purpose (SSD)**